MarcoSchaefer/Shell/INSTALL.md

 `ldconfig /usr/local/lib`

 to tell your dynamic linker to search in this path too.
-Alternatively, you can move all content of */usr/local/lib* folder to */usr/lib*, but this discouraged.
+Alternatively, you can move all content of */usr/local/lib* folder to */usr/lib*, but this is discouraged.